Payment Gateway Risks

 1. What is a payment gateway?

-A payment gateway is a digital service that facilitates online transactions by connecting customers, merchants, and financial institutions securely.
+A payment gateway is a digital service that facilitates online transactions by customers, merchants, and financial institutions securely.

 2. How can I protect my business from payment gateway risks?